AnnaNasibyan/final-project/README.md

 * Results, including your code, images, charts, graphs
 * Discussion & conclusion

-**In-class project presentation** (20 points), due week 13/or finals week in person:
+**In-class project presentation** (20 points), due 12/6 or 12/20:

-Present your research project to our class in 10 minutes or less.
+Present your research project to our class in 5mins + 2 minutes of questions.
 Walk us through your research question, methods, results, and conclusions.
 You can present directly from your GitHub repo or create slides.